Lucastdeg/WRO-2024-SAPIENS/README.md

 # WRO-2024-SAPIENS
 WRO-2024-SAPIENS

-Throughout this read me make sure to link to other parts of the github, For example, I mention the strategy to dodge obstacles, I link the code module that covers that

 ## Engineering Materials
 All the materials used to create our robot
 - 1 Arduino Nano Every (https://docs.arduino.cc/hardware/nano-every/)